rafaeleyng/rafaeleyng.github.io/src/posts/2020-11-22-grpc-load-balancing-with-grpc-go.md

 If everything is stable, the client never re-resolves the names and recreates new connections.
 So, if I double the number of instances of my service, the new ones would never receive connections and would be idle.
 And this fails constraint 3.

-To work around this, we've configured a [MAX_CONNECTION_AGE](https://github.com/grpc/proposal/blob/master/A9-server-side-conn-mgt.md):
+To work around this, we've configured a [MAX_CONNECTION_AGE](https://github.com/grpc/proposal/blob/master/A9-server-side-conn-mgt.md) on the server:
 ```go
 import (
   "google.golang.org/grpc"